-Get a life!
-See how to enjoy life with a companion.
+See how to enjoy life with your partner – your companion.
 Create an exciting, life of adventure!
-An article that will help you get a life by showing you how to work on your relationships.
+This article that will help you by showing you how to work on your relationship

-Normally when I think about a companion or companionship, I think of the kind you see between aging couples, I think of tartan knee rugs, cups of tea and crocheted jumpers for the grand kids.
+Normally when I think about a companion or companionship, I think of the kind you see between aging couples, I think of knee rugs, cups of tea and presents for the grand kids.
 You know, just pottering around the house together until one of us finally kicks the bucket.

-When some women think of a companion or companionship they think of strolls along the beach.
-I’m not sure if this is how you think of a companion or companionship but there’s something you need to understand about your man.
-We are risk takers.
-We like driving fast and jumping out of planes and buying Harley Davidson motorcycles.
+When some women think of a companion they think of strolls along the beach.
+I’m not sure if this is how you think of a companion but there’s something you need to understand about your man.

-Sure I’ve taken on the responsibilities of adulthood, I’m a husband, a father and a productive member of society but no matter how mature I am I still want to go play paintball and shoot someone at point blank range.
+Sure, I’ve taken on the responsibilities of adulthood, I’m a husband, a father and a productive member of society but no matter how mature I am, I still enjoy challenges.

-John Eldredge wrote a book entitled ‘Wild at Heart’; in it he states that every man has three underlying needs in life.
-These are a battle to fight, a beauty to rescue and an adventure to live.
+John Eldredge wrote a book entitled, ‘Wild at Heart’.
+In his book he states that every man has three underlying needs in life; a battle to fight, a beauty to rescue and an adventure to live.

 As John says in his book there are no little boys who want to grow up to be really nice guys.
 They all want to be firemen or astronauts.
-I can’t help notice that these are professions that are inherently risky and full of adventure.
+I can’t help but notice that there are professions that are inherently risky and full of adventure.

 The world we live in today is becoming more and more risk averse.

-We need it desperately and if we don’t get it we can turn to other unsavory things to fill the void…
+We need it desperately and if we don’t get it we can turn to other unsavoury things to fill the void!

 More on that later!

-There is an advertisement for tyres on television at the moment where all the cars are those carnival bumper cars, the voice over states, “we all want to live in a safer world, where life’s little mishaps can be fixed with a simple wave”.
+There is an ad for tyres on TV where all the cars are carnival bumper cars and the voice-over states, “we all want to live in a safer world, where life’s little mishaps can be fixed with a simple wave”.
 I hate that ad.
 I actually don’t want to live in a safer world, how boring that would be.
-I want to do something dangerous!
+I want to do something adventurous!
 Something that would be a great story for the grand kids!
 Imagine a granddad with no stories to tell, what a travesty!

-Men get bored pushing paper at work and helping around the house at night
+Men get bored with the mundane – paper work and helping around the house

-Video game addiction is a growing concern and so it should be.
-Boys are growing into men who are still playing games into their forties!
-Could it be they simply need to ‘get a life’?
-I mean that in all sincerity, by ‘get a life’ I mean get some adventure.
+Boys are growing into men who are still playing video games into their forties!
+Could it be they are simply looking for adventure.

-I mentioned earlier that men can turn to unsavory things to fill the void.
-Video games are ok as a past time but they can ruin relationships if there is an addiction involved.
-Pornography, alcohol and gaming are the most common but there can be many others.
-They give him a sense of adventure, there’s risk involved and, well, I hesitate to say it but you should be used to me by now, it can just be more exciting than life at home.
-This is in no way an excuse for his poor choices or his poor behavior.
+I mentioned earlier that men can turn to unsavoury habits to fill a void.
+Video games are ok as a pastime but these can ruin relationships if there is an addiction involved.
+Pornography, alcohol and gaming are the most common.
+There can be many others!
+They can give a man a sense of adventure, there’s risk involved and, it can sometimes be more exciting than life at home.
+This is in no way should be an excuse for poor choices or poor behaviour.

 Watch this video and discover how you can have a loving relationship with God.

-A companion or companionship isn’t something for old age when the kids have grown up and moved away.
+A companion or companionship isn’t something just for old age, when the kids have grown up and moved away.
 A companion or companionship is a powerful force that can keep your relationship vital and growing today.

 Break free from emotional baggage.